Major works to protect passengers from the disruption of further landslips has been carried out on the Bexleyheath line

-After four landslips in the past decade – the most recent in February last year, blocking the line for seven days – we’re investing £6.6 million to provide a safe, permanent solution.
+After four landslips in the past decade – the most recent in February last year, blocking the line for seven days – we’ve invested £6.6 million to provide a safe, permanent solution.

 The steep cutting in the Barnehurst area is prone to landslips during periods of wet weather.

 - Removed 2,500 tonnes of mud and trees, so engineers can reduce the steepness of the cutting slopes.

 - Brought in 8,000 tonnes of material, such as gravel and concrete, to build the retaining walls along both sides of the cutting, which stretches over 650 metres.

-- The walls are made from steel beams, which are vibrated and driven into the ground six metres deep and then finished with huge concrete blocks and will stop any future landslips from reaching the tracks.
+- The walls are made from steel beams, which were vibrated and driven into the ground (six metres deep) and then finished with huge concrete blocks that will stop any future landslips from reaching the tracks.